-An interesting mix of flavors, this red beet shrub and rye makes for a great drink!
+An interesting mix of flavors, this rye whiskey and red beet shrub cocktail makes for a great drink!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 We recently posted a picture of a bunch of red beets that we got from the farmer’s market asking what our readers thought we should do with them.
 One of our readers suggested that we make a beet shrub.
 Because we love pickled beets, so the thought of making a shrub out of our beets sounded like a fun project to try.